 Step-by-Step Directions

-- Preparing the Chicken: Begin by placing the chicken breasts between two pieces of plastic wrap or parchment paper.
-Use a meat mallet or rolling pin to pound them to an even thickness, about ¼ inch.
-This ensures even cooking.
-Season both sides with salt and pepper to enhance the flavor.
+- Preparing the Chicken: Lay the chicken breasts between two sheets of plastic wrap or parchment paper.
+Use a meat mallet or rolling pin to pound them to about ¼ inch thick so they cook at the same time.
+Season both sides with salt and pepper to bring out the flavor.

-- Breading the Chicken: Take each chicken breast and dip it first into the egg wash, allowing any excess to drip off.
-Next, dredge the chicken in the breadcrumb mixture, pressing gently to ensure an even coating.
+- Breading the Chicken: Dip each chicken breast into the egg wash first and let extra drip off.
+Then press it into the breadcrumb mix so it sticks.
 Set the breaded chicken aside on a plate.

-- Frying the Chicken: In a large skillet, heat about ¼ inch of olive oil over medium-high heat.
-To test if the oil is hot enough, drop a small piece of breadcrumb into the oil; it should sizzle immediately.
-Carefully add the breaded chicken breasts to the skillet, ensuring not to overcrowd.
-Fry for about 3-4 minutes on each side, or until they are golden brown and cooked through.
-Transfer the fried chicken to a paper towel-lined plate to drain excess oil.
+- Frying the Chicken: Heat about ¼ inch of olive oil in a large skillet over medium-high heat.
+Test the oil by dropping a small piece of breadcrumb in—it should sizzle right away.
+Carefully add the chicken, don’t crowd the pan, and fry 3–4 minutes each side or until golden and cooked through.
+Transfer to a paper towel–lined plate to drain excess oil.

-- Serving Suggestions: Serve the Chicken Milanese hot, garnished with lemon wedges and fresh herbs.
-It pairs beautifully with a simple arugula salad, roasted vegetables, or your favorite pasta.
-Drizzling with a bit of extra virgin olive oil or a squeeze of fresh lemon juice adds a delightful finishing touch.
+- Serving Suggestions: Serve hot with lemon wedges and extra herbs.
+It goes great with an arugula salad, roasted veggies, or your favorite pasta.
+A drizzle of olive oil or a squeeze of lemon juice on top makes it even better.

 Cooking Advice and Tips